Why is it that your broccoli goes bad within three days?

 Here’s the best part: you can also freeze broccoli for extended storage.
 Here are the steps:

 - Cut your broccoli into florets and slice off the stalks.

 - Steam or blanche your broccoli for 4 minutes.

-- Pour the pan over a colander and pour running cold water over the broccoli, until completely cooled.
+- Pour the pan over a colander and run cold water over the broccoli until completely cooled.